Modeling Hypersonic Vehicles with Computational Fluid Dynamics (CFD)

 • Adam Green

-Business Development Manager, ATA Engineering, Inc.
+Director, Business Development, ATA Engineering, Inc.

 Mr. Green is a veteran of the CAE/CFD industry, originally as a technical user at UK Ministry of Defence and then at CHAM Ltd, UK, and since then in business development with AEA Engineering Software and CD-adapco.
 Mr. Green is now with ATA Engineering as part of the Siemens VAR team, specializing in STAR-CCM+.
 He is also a certified AWS Business Professional for cloud deployment of engineering tools and a Siemens Certified Sales Pro 2020.